KID-FRIENDLY ATTRACTIONS IN CARMEL-BY-THE-SEA

 Carmel River State Beach

-What a great place to take your children for a picnic, or a fun afternoon building sand sculptures.
+Carmel River State Beach is a great place to take your children for a picnic, or a fun afternoon building sand sculptures.
 That’s not all; at this gem of a beach you can experience local wildlife to the fullest – otters, dolphins, rabbits, pelicans, falcons, quail, and many varieties of sea bird.

-This delightful metropolis in miniature will charm children of all ages.
+SmallSea is a delightful metropolis in miniature will charm children of all ages.
 The unique museum/shop in the Barnyard Shopping Center is home to the model of a make-believe Edwardian English city in around the turn of the 18th century.
 The seaport has been created with an impeccable attention to detail and includes a town hall, local brewery, baker and other shops.
 The streets are also stocked with horses and carriages, buses and a population of more than 1,000 miniature people.